 Investigations of best practices for educational experiences and broadening participation in undergraduate STEM, and best practices for departmental change aimed at implementing those practices at scale.

 My current focus in research is departmental change aimed at improving students' experiences with introductory STEM courses.
 Existing and ongoing research in RUME and DBER (and K-12 mathematics and science education fields) points to many pedagogical approaches, curricular changes, and program structures which can support student success and broaden participation beyond the current system.
 However, shifts at the individual, departmental, and institutional level toward implementing these practices and structures are fraught with difficulty and a major shift has not appeared.
-I believe that a systems approach is needed to understand the relationships between individual, department, and institutional factors that support and constrain interest, willingness, and capacity for instructional change.
+I believe that a systemic cultural approach is needed to understand the relationships between individual, department, and institutional factors that support and constrain interest, willingness, and capacity for instructional change.

 I have worked on several projects that explore theoretical, empirical, and practical implications of and for change in undergraduate STEM departments, some of which comes from associations with the SEMINAL project.
 A selection of the resulting writing is presented here:

 The Progress through Calculus (PtC) project is an NSF-funded research grant (DUE IUSE #1430540) investigating Precalculus to Calculus 2 (P2C2) programs in mathematics departments at universities in the United States.
 This project is run in conjunction with the Mathematical Association of America, and the PI team consists of David Bressoud (CBMS, Macalester College), Chris Rasmussen (San Diego State University), Sean Larsen (Portland State University), Jessica Ellis Hagman (Colorado State University), and Rachel Levy (MAA); Senior Personnel are Naneh Apkarian (Western Michigan University) and Estrella Johnson (Virginia Tech).
 This project follows the earlier Characteristics of Successful Programs in College Calculus, and information about both projects can be found at maa.org/ptc.
 The official page of publications and reports from PtC is: bit.ly/PtC_Reporting